DoktorSAS/GSC/T6/GSC Autocompiler/README.md

 3. 'compiler': Folder where the compiler for the gsc scripts is kept

 It is also possible to convert the powershell into an .exe.
 I created one based on the original script (if you don't trust my .exe you can recompile it by yourself).

+The script in textual environments such as [Visual Studio Code](https://code.visualstudio.com/), [Notepad](https://notepad-plus-plus.org/downloads/), [Atom](https://atom.io/), etc. ... is very convenient to have the scripts divided into smaller portions of code and easily explorable.

 ### The Compiler folder
 The gsc compiler is the compiler provided by the Plutonium team.
 In fact, it will not be provided by default due to security.